aws-samples/rancher-on-aws-workshop/content/60-conclusion/index.en.md

 Wait for the Cloud Formation Stack to delete then verify and remove any IAM roles or users created for this workshop.

-Note: If any failures, look at the **`Events`** tab of the failed stack and delete any resources that failed to automatically delete.
+**Note:** For any failures, review the **`Events`** tab of the failed stack to locate and delete any resources that failed to automatically delete.

 ### Additional Integrations Cleanup:

 - From the MemoryDB Console, delete the MemoryDB Cluster and the Subnet Group.
 - Verify and Remove any IAM roles or users created for this workshop.

-## GitHub Repository
+### GitHub Repository

-Visit our [GitHub repository](https://github.com/aws-samples/rancher-on-aws-workshop) to find the workshop source code.
+Visit our [GitHub repository](https://github.com/aws-samples/rancher-on-aws-workshop) to find the workshop assets and source code.
 We welcome your suggestions or improvements!